Child custody disputes are highly stressful. If handled improperly, you could lose the custody rights that you are entitled to.

 Child Custody in Texas: Quick Facts

-Donna J. Smiedt and her associates are proud members of the Tarrant County legal community and have served clients from Arlington, Southlake, Westover Hills, and the greater DFW area for decades.
+Donna J. Smiedt and her associates are proud members of the Tarrant County legal community and have served clients from Arlington, Southlake, Westover Hills, and the Greater Dallas and Fort Worth Area area for decades.
 Before beginning your child custody negotiation, here are some facts about child custody in Texas you may find useful:

 - In Texas, child custody is legally referred to as "conservatorship."

 - The default position of Texas is to name the separated or divorced parents joint managing conservators, but the well-being of the child is always the court's top priority.
 To argue for a court-ordered arrangement other than joint managing conservatorship, the assistance of a child custody lawyer is particularly valuable.

 - Joint managing conservatorship is not the same as shared custody.
 In typical joint managing conservatorship arrangements, one parent has primary physical custody of the child while the other parent has visitation rights (possession and access).
 Both parents have equal say in decision-making regarding the child, such as education, religious upbringing, extracurricular activities, etc.

 - Judges in Texas are required to consider evidence of domestic abuse when handling a custody case.